 DOWNLOAD YOUR COPY OF BALI SECRETS UNLOCKED TODAY FOR ONLY $17 FOR A LIMITED TIME.

-You are now about twenty minutes flying time out from Denpasar airport and by this time you have slotted very nicely into holiday mode eagerly looking forward to landing on foreign soil for the first time for many young people.
+You are now about twenty minutes flying time from Ngurah Rai Airport and by this time you have slotted very nicely into holiday mode, eagerly looking forward to landing on foreign soil for possibly your first time.

-Before you get too carried away it is now time to check if you still have your boarding pass, which you will be required to give to the Immigration Officer on arrival.
+Before you get too carried away, it is now time to check if you still have your boarding pass, which you will be required to give to the Immigration Officer on arrival.

 After you collect your luggage, make your way to the immigration officers who will X-ray your luggage and collect your incoming immigration declaration form.
 Also, you may be asked to have your hand luggage searched.
-The officers are usually looking for alcohol over and above your duty free limit of one, one litre bottle.
+The officers are usually looking for alcohol over and above your duty free limit of one, one litre bottle per person.
 If you are caught with more than you should have, they will possibly confiscate it or ask you to pay the tax or give you the opportunity to buy it back.
-If you decide not to buy it back at whatever the asking price is, your wine or spirits could then be destined for the black market.
-For those in the know, I believe this is an excellent way of topping up your holiday supplies at bargain prices.
-Thats the way it seems to works here.
+If you decide not to pay the tax or buy it back at whatever the asking price is, your wine or spirits could then be destined for the black market or tipped out in front of you.
+Once you are cleared, you will notice opportunities on your right to exchange currency, should you need Indonesian Rp for transport.